agalati/steadydose/PRIVACY.md

 ## Data Storage and Security

-All app data is stored locally in your device's sandboxed storage, protected by iOS's built-in security model.
-If you enable device-level encryption or Face ID/Touch ID, that protection extends to the data stored by SteadyDose.
+All app data is stored locally in your device's sandboxed storage, protected by your platform's built-in security model.
+Device-level security features such as biometric authentication and device encryption extend to the data stored by SteadyDose.

 You can delete all app data at any time by:
 - Using **Settings → Clear History** within the app, or